Water scarcity in Africa: Scale

 Local girls from Babile (Ethiopia) fill plastic water containers at the area's main water source.

 Sub-Saharan Africa has the largest number of water-stressed countries of any other place on the planet and of an estimated 800 million people who live in Africa, 300 million live in a water-stressed environment.
 In 2012, it was estimated that by 2030, 75 million to 250 million people in Africa will be living in areas of high water stress.
 This would will likely displace anywhere between 24 million and 700 million people as conditions become increasingly unlivable.

 Africa is the second driest continent in the world, with millions of Africans still suffering from water shortages throughout the year.
 These shortages are attributed to problems of uneven distribution, population growth and poor management of existing supplies.
 Sometimes there are smaller numbers of people residing where there is large amount of water.
-For example, 30 percent of the continent's water lies in the Congo basin inhabited by only 10 percent of Africa's population.
+For example, 30 percent of the continent's water lies in the Congo Basin inhabited by only 10 percent of Africa's population.

 There is significant variation in the rainfall patterns observed in different places and time.
 There is also high evaporation rates in some parts of the region resulting in lower percentages of precipitation in such places.

 However, there is very significant inter- and intra-annual variability of all climate and water resources characteristics, so while some regions have sufficient water, sub-Saharan Africa faces numerous water-related challenges that constrain economic growth and threaten the livelihoods of its people.
 African agriculture is mostly based on rain-fed farming, and less than 10% of cultivated land in the continent is irrigated.
 The impact of climate change and variability is thus very pronounced.

+Scale

+As of the mid-2020s, water scarcity directly impacts approximately one in three African citizens.
+Data indicates that over 411 million people across the continent lack access to safe drinking water, while roughly 56% of African households experience routine water shortages.
+The compounding effects of rapid population growth and climate-induced droughts have placed close to 230 million Africans under conditions of severe water scarcity, with up to 460 million individuals residing in water-stressed regions.
+Furthermore, infrastructure deficits require sub-Saharan residents to travel an average of 30 minutes daily to secure basic water access.